 Popular narratives of the Great Migration, remembered as a mass movement of southern African Americans to northern cities, do not generally include the multitude of southern American Indians who migrated north as well.
 Following WWII, Lumbee Indians from rural North Carolina moved to Baltimore City in droves, forming a satellite community in the Southeast quadrant of town, with numbers eventually reaching into the thousands.
 For a time, this community was the largest concentration of members of a single tribe in any U.S. city.
 And this community remains the largest population of Lumbee outside of North Carolina, to date.

 Though, the Lumbee community is also absent from popular narratives of Baltimore City, and has even been referred to as “invisible,” despite the fact that our presence has marked both the cultural landscape and the built environment.
-This is particularly true in the neighborhood now known as “Upper Fells Point,” where the Lumbee first settled.
-This neighborhood is currently undergoing a profound transition- one that is not disconnected from the concurrent movement and displacement of Lumbee people from the area.
-Once fondly referred to as “the reservation,” it becomes ever more difficult to point to evidence of an Indian community in Fells Point today.
+This is particularly true in the adjoining neighborhoods of “Upper Fells Point and Washington Hill,” where the Lumbee first settled.
+These neighborhoods are currently undergoing a profound transition- one that is not disconnected from the concurrent movement and displacement of Lumbee people from the area.
+Once fondly referred to as “the reservation,” it becomes ever more difficult to point to evidence of an Indian community in the area today.
 And it’s just as difficult to point to a simple cause.